 If you’re still struggling after a month, you’re probably not eating enough overall or missing key nutrients like protein or healthy fats.

 Track your meals for a few days to identify patterns.
 Your body will find its rhythm—just give it time and proper nourishment.
+Remember, everyone’s timeline is different, and factors like stress, sleep, and activity level also affect hunger regulation.

 📖 Good Reads: How Not to Die, The China Study and Plant-Based Nutrition